 The project, which launched in 2019, has a goal to reduce plastic waste by eliminating unnecessary material use; shifting from virgin to recycled content or other more sustainable alternatives; and increasing collection, recycling and composting of plastic.

-Overall, the report found these major brand owners together used 8% PCR across their consumer-facing plastic packaging materials, out of a total 4.2 million metric tons of plastic used.
+Overall, the report found these major brand owners together used 8% post-consumer resin across their consumer-facing plastic packaging materials, out of a total 4.2 million metric tons of plastic used.

 The recent publication provides a “baseline of plastic use” to track corporate action and progress, according to the report.